Utilization of U.S. Vessels and Mariners Initiative

-The Maritime Administration’s first priority under the Deepwater Port Act is to ensure that liquefied natural gas (LNG) and oil imported into the United States is accommodated safely and securely as part of meeting the on-going need to balance the nation’s security requirements with our growing energy and economic needs.
+The Maritime Administration’s first priority under the Deepwater Port Act is to ensure that natural gas and oil transported to and from the United States through deepwater ports is done safely and securely while balancing the nation’s security requirements with our growing energy and economic needs.

 What purposes do deepwater ports serve?

-Deepwater ports serve as the nation’s point of entry for vessels transporting LNG and oil to be delivered by pipeline for end use by consumers.
-At present, the continental United States has two operational LNG deepwater ports, one LNG deepwater port that is being decommissioned, and one oil deepwater port that is operational.
-Increased consumer demand for LNG and oil will clearly require skilled mariners, new vessels, and expanded terminal infrastructure.
+Deepwater ports serve as the nation’s offshore point of entry (for vessels transporting natural gas and oil for import to be delivered by pipeline for end use by consumers) and point of exit (for vessels exporting domestically sourced natural gas and oil to foreign markets abroad).
+At present, the continental United States has two liquefied natural gas (LNG) import deepwater ports and one operational deepwater port for oil imports and exports.
+A fourth deepwater port for export of LNG will be constructed in the future, pending License issuance.
+Increased global demand for natural gas and oil will clearly require increased utilization of skilled mariners, new vessels, and expanded terminal infrastructure.

-It is estimated that as many as 9,000 mariners may be needed by 2025.
-This increased need for additional mariners, which in the near term could result in mariner shortages, coincides with the growth of the global LNG fleet.
-From 2007 through 2012, the global LNG carrier fleet grew by 79 percent, increasing from 202 to 362 vessels.
-An additional 56 LNG vessels are scheduled for delivery to service the global LNG trades by 2015.
-Advances in LNG tanker size, the increased number of LNG carriers in the worldwide fleet, and improvements in LNG transfer technology have made mariner training and the continuous improvement of their skills a priority.
-Accordingly, there is strong international competition among China, Japan, Korea, and the United States for skilled mariners, as the global trade in LNG expands.
+It is estimated that thousands of new mariners are currently needed.
+This increased need for additional mariners in this specialized industry, coincides with the growth of the global LNG fleet.
+Advances in LNG tanker size, the increased number of LNG carriers in the worldwide fleet and improvements in LNG transfer technology have made mariner training and the continuous improvement of their skills a priority.
+Accordingly, there is strong international competition among China, Japan, Korea and the United States for skilled mariners, as the global trade in LNG expands.

 Ultimately, the employment of highly trained, skilled, and licensed U.S. mariners will help to alleviate the growing worldwide shortage of professional mariners confronting the international LNG shipping industry.
 It will also serve to support the industry’s excellent safety record by maintaining the number of qualified mariners in the LNG officer pool.
 The Maritime Administration and LNG deepwater port operators understand the importance of mariner training to the growth of global LNG trade.